An inverse Grassmannian Littlewood-Richardson rule and extensions: Introduction

 \section{Introduction}

 The \newword{flag variety} $\Flags_n$ is the parameter space of complete nestings of vector subspaces of $\mathbb{C}^n$, where $\dim V_i = i$.
-As a complex manifold, $\Flags_n$ has a cell decomposition induced by the \emph{Schubert varieties} $X_w$, where $w$ is an element of the symmetric group $S_n$.
-The Poincar\'e duals of the homology classes of these subvarieties give an additive basis of the integral cohomology ring $H^\star(\Flags_n)$.

-An important problem is to understand the structure coefficients of this ring (with respect to the Schubert basis) combinatorially.
-That is, letting $\sigma_w$ denote the cohomology class corresponding to $X_w$, we wish to understand the nonnegative integers $c_{u,v}^w$ appearing in the expansion
+The Chow ring $A(\Flags_n)$ of the flag variety has a basis of \emph{Schubert cycles} $\sigma_u$ indexed by permutations $u \in S_n$.
+One of the major open problems of algebraic combinatorics is to give a positive combinatorial formula for the structure coefficients defined by